Antimodes and Graphical Anomaly Exploration via Adaptive Depth Quantile Functions: Introduction

-While the DQF approach for $d\geq 2$ has been proposed in Chandler and Polonik (2021), a detailed application to anomaly detection (including the important choice of tuning parameters) as well as the relation to antimodes was not discussed there.
-This connection will become particularly evident when discussing the DQF approach for $d=1$, which, in turn, establishes a perhaps unexpected connection to the concept of modal intervals put forward by Lientz (1974), and the related shorth plot (Sawitzki, 1994, Einmahl et al., 2010a,b).
-Yet another interesting point of view to the DQF approach that has not been discussed so far is its connection to {\em masking}, which is a concept that goes back to Tukey (see Fisherkeller et al. 1974, Friedman and Stuetzle, 2002).
+The relation to antimodes becomes particularly evident when considering the DQF approach for $d=1$.
+Therefore we present this case which, in turn, establishes a perhaps unexpected connection to the concept of modal intervals put forward by Lientz (1974), and the related {\it shorth} plot (Sawitzki, 1994, Einmahl et al., 2010a,b).

+The literature on tools for detecting anomalous observations is extensive, and it is impossible to provide a comprehensive overview.
+We refer to Hodge and Austin (2004), Chandola et al. (2009), Aggarwal (2013) and Ruff et al. (2021) for surveys of both applications of this problem and various approaches to it.

-Section 2 gives an introduction to the general DQF approach in both $d=1$ and higher, including discussion of tuning parameters.
+Section 2 gives an introduction to the general DQF approach in both $d=1$ and higher, including discussion of tuning parameters, which yields the adaptive DQF.
 Section 3 considers anomaly detection in $d=1$ and elucidates the connections to existing tools, particularly the {\it shorth}.
-Anomaly detection for $d\geq 2$ including numerical studies on both real and simulated data is considered in Section 4.
-Section 5 presents a discussion of issues related to the implementation of this method and existing R code.
+Anomaly detection for multivariate and object data, including numerical studies on both real and simulated data, is considered in Section 4.
+Section 5 presents a discussion of issues related to the implementation of this method including the accompanying R package.
 The final section contains technical proofs.